A collection of my finished articles – often updated! 🙂

 Super Basic Roman Clothing– For SCAdians panicking the night before a Roman Bath, or who just want breezy summer garb: 2 pages.

 The Roman Stola – An exploration of the construction and social context of the matrona’s overdress, written for the 2017 Kingdom Arts & Sciences Championship, single entry.
 54 pages, but don’t panic – there are lots of pictures and appendices!
 NOTE: If you don’t want to read the whole thing, a series of 4 blog posts breaks up the major take-away points into smaller, more easily digestible pieces.
-The first one on wool is a bit dense, but the later ones on color, construction, and timing are shorter and lighter. 🙂
+The first one on wool is a bit dense, but the later ones on color and embellishment, construction, and timing are shorter and lighter. 🙂

 Slavery in Ancient Rome – Handout and images for a class on slavery and manumission (includes Drusa’s Manumission Ceremony documentation).
 This is a newer version than the one on the 2017 Collegium stick drive.
 11/9/17, 10 pgs.